andyxuca/andyxuca.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I'm Andy, an undergraduate student at Dartmouth College studying computer science.
-My research interests revolve around multi-modal generative AI and agent frameworks, and I am currently developing my senior thesis under [Professor Yu-Wing Tai](https://yuwingtai.github.io/).
+My research interests revolve around multi-modal generative AI and agent frameworks, and I am currently completing my senior thesis under [Professor Yu-Wing Tai](https://yuwingtai.github.io/).
 On campus, I work in the [DALI Lab](https://dali.dartmouth.edu/) and [Jacobson Lab](https://geiselmed.dartmouth.edu/jacobsonlab/) and serve as a teaching assistant for CS 74: Machine Learning and Statistical Analysis.
 I am deeply committed to advancing AI in a responsible and human-centered way.

 Previously, I interned at [AWS](https://aws.amazon.com/), [IMC Trading](https://www.imc.com/us), and [Palona AI](https://palona.ai/).
 Outside of academics, I enjoy exploring the outdoors, reading historical fiction novels, playing instruments, practicing with the Dartmouth Triathlon Team, and watching Game of Thrones.